608today City Guide Live

 Table of Contents

-For richer or pour over.
+For richer or for pour over.
 Madison’s coffee shops are what keep us going in the morning.
 The 608 has no shortage of masterful baristas, aromatic roasts, and foamy lattes.
-If you’re having trouble deciding on a spot, gather some brews clues with our guide to some of the best coffee shops in the 608.
+If you’re having trouble deciding on a spot, gather some brews clues with our guide to 20+ of the best coffee shops in the 608.

 Pro tip: If you need to refine your order, review the different kinds of coffee before stepping up to the counter.